Direction finding: Reconnaissance

+Astronomy

+Earth-based receivers can detect radio signals emanating from distant stars or regions of ionized gas.
+Receivers in radio telescopes can detect the general direction of such naturally occurring radio sources, sometimes correlating their location with objects visible with optical telescopes.
+Accurate measurement of the arrival time of radio impulses by two radio telescopes at different places on Earth, or the same telescope at different times in Earth's orbit around the Sun, may also allow estimation of the distance to a radio object.

 Sport

 Events hosted by groups and organizations that involve the use of radio direction finding skills to locate transmitters at unknown locations have been popular since the end of World War II.
 Many of these events were first promoted in order to practice the use of radio direction finding techniques for disaster response and civil defense purposes, or to practice locating the source of radio frequency interference.
-The most popular form of the sport, worldwide, is known as Amateur Radio Direction Finding or by its international abbreviation ARDF.
-Another form of the activity, known as "transmitter hunting", "mobile T-hunting" or "fox hunting" takes place in a larger geographic area, such as the metropolitan area of a large city, and most participants travel in motor vehicles while attempting to locate one or more radio transmitters with radio direction finding techniques.
+The most popular form of the sport, worldwide, is known as amateur radio direction finding (ARDF).
+Another form of the activity, known as "transmitter hunting", "mobile T-hunting" or "fox hunting" takes place in a larger geographic area, such as the metropolitan area of a large city, and most participants travel in motor vehicles while attempting to locate one or more radio transmitters with radio direction-finding techniques.

-Stations ― international regulation

-A radio direction-finding station is – according to article 1.91 of the International Telecommunication Union's (ITU) ITU Radio Regulations (RR) – defined as "a radiodetermination station using radio direction-finding."

-Each radiodetermiantion station shall be classified by the radiocommunication service in which it operates permanently or temporarily.
-If this station operates in a safety-of-life service, it will be protected for interferences.

-In accordance with ITU Radio Regulations (article 1) this type of radio station might be classified as follows: